KelvinMsft/VirtICE/README.md

 # VirtICE
-VirtICE is a Nested-Virtualization based debugger for debugging Hypervisor / Virtual Monitor Machine (VMMs).
+VirtICE is a Nested-Virtualization based debugger for debugging Hypervisor / Virtual Monitor Machine (VMMs) , which is extending kHypervisor and HyperPlatform.